containers/buildah/docs/buildah-from.md

 **--creds** *creds*

-The username and password to use to authenticate with the registry if required.
+The username[:password] to use to authenticate with the registry if required.

 **--name** *name*